 3.2.
 Encoding Requirements Classes

-The Core requirements class does not mandate a specific encoding or format for representations of resources.
+The Core Requirements Class does not mandate a specific encoding or format for representations of resources.
 However, both HTML and JSON are commonly used encodings for spatial data on the web.
 The HTML and JSON requirements classes specify the encoding of resource representations using:

 HTML